Analysis | Tracking Trump’s effort to stay in office by any means necessary

 Leveraging public property and resources

-A point central to Trump's impeachment was that he was not only encouraging foreign interference by requesting an investigation from Ukraine, but that he was leveraging government resources to do so.
-The leverage over Ukraine wasn't his own disapproval, it was Ukraine's reliance on American beneficence, particularly in the face of the threat posed by Russia, which served to entice Zelensky to comply.
+An allegation central to Trump’s impeachment was not only that he was encouraging foreign interference by requesting an investigation from Ukraine but that he was leveraging government resources to do so.
+The alleged leverage over Ukraine wasn’t his own disapproval — it was Ukraine’s reliance on American beneficence, particularly in the face of the threat posed by Russia, that served to entice Zelensky to comply.

-It's therefore worth noting that this was not Trump's only effort to use governmental resources to aid his campaign.
+It’s therefore worth noting that this was not Trump’s only apparent effort to use governmental resources to aid his campaign.

 Giving his acceptance speech from the White House or from a national park.
 Frustration over coronavirus containment rules prompted Trump to move his speech formally accepting the Republican nomination out of Charlotte and to Jacksonville, where rules were more lax.
 That laxity contributed to a surge in cases in the Florida city, prompting Trump to cancel that speech, too.
-Now, he's reportedly settled on two possible locations for the speech: the White House or the national park at Gettysburg.
+Now, he’s reportedly settled on two possible locations for the speech: the White House or the national park at Gettysburg, Pa.

 Both are public property, raising legal questions about their use for an overtly political event.
 A political speech from the White House would be a particularly big break from tradition, which has held the executive mansion to be necessarily apolitical.
 But, of course, this hasn’t kept Trump from injecting political rhetoric into White House speeches and events regularly over the course of his presidency.
 His team insists that he’s not bound by legal prohibitions against using government resources for political activity, which is true.
 It’s also, again, a break from tradition.